Research Fellow, ANU College of Engineering and Computer Science

 Applicants must apply online via the ANU recruitment portal and should upload the following separate documents:

 - A detailed curriculum vitae including a full publication list and the names and contact details of at least three referees (preferably including a current or previous supervisor).
-If your CV does not include referees you can complete these online when prompted in the application form.
+If your CV does not include referees, you can complete these online when prompted in the application form.
+Please include a link to your Google Scholar or ResearchGate profile if available.

 Applications which do not address the selection criteria may not be considered for the position.